Demo mode active: payments are running in test mode — no real charges will be made to your card. Testing gateway

 Commute & Transport

-Aiken has the shorter commute — saving residents roughly 3,000 minutes (50 hours) per year compared to Nashville.
-Nashville scores higher for public transit, making it the better choice for car-free living.
+Aiken has the shorter commute — saving residents roughly 2,000 minutes (33 hours) per year compared to Nashville.
+Aiken scores higher for public transit, making it the better choice for car-free living.
+For walkability, Aiken leads — a better score here means more amenities reachable on foot.

 MetricAikenNashville